1st Quarter Load Competition

-The 311th Aircraft Maintenance Unit Airmen compete in the 1st quarter load competition, Jan.
+Col. Ryan Keeney, left, 49th Wing commander, and Chief Master Sgt.
+Thomas Temple, right, 49th Wing command chief, present the first place trophy to weapons loaders from the 311th Aircraft Maintenance Unit during the 1st quarter load competition, Jan.
 15, 2021, on Holloman Air Force Base, New Mexico.
-12 Airmen from the 9th AMU, 29th AMU, 311th AMU and 314th AMU competed to see who could load munitions onto respective aircraft the most efficiently and with the least amount of errors.
+The 311th AMU was able to complete the competition with a load time of 16 minutes and 21 seconds.
 (U.S. Air Force photo by Shelley Bailey)

 |Date Taken: